BAAI-Agents/Cradle/README.md

 ```

 ## RDR2 Install
-Cradle currenttly focuses on [RDR2 game](https://www.rockstargames.com/reddeadredemption2).
+Cradle currently focuses on [RDR2 game](https://www.rockstargames.com/reddeadredemption2).
 You can get it from any PC platform you prefer.
 However, the current codebase has been tested on MS Windows.

 ## Game Settings